matthewmcnew/safe-mock/README.md

 }
 const mock = SafeMock.build<SomeService>();

-//use verify to check the arguments to a method verify(mock.someMethod).calledWith(123, "someArg");
+//use verify.calledWith to check the exact arguments to a mocked method verify(mock.someMethod).calledWith(123, "someArg");

+//use verify.called() to check that a mock was called at least once verify(mock.someMethod).called();
 ```

 ##### Verify that mocks were never called.